 - o Name

 - o Species

 - o Color

 - o Gender

 - o Medical Issues/Special Needs

-- Good with Dogs (y/n/unknown)
+- o Good with Dogs (y/n/unknown)

-- o Up to 4 photos and/or a video
+- Up to 4 photos and/or a video (must be in YouTube format)

-- o Pet's Animal ID Number (A####) (SAPA-A-####)

 Remember, when developing your biographies for your foster, you are trying to market them, rather than providing adoption counseling.
 By using "Stop" language such as "No Kids," or "No Cats," you are driving away potential adopters who may find another dog to fit their needs when they inquire about yours.